Deploy a Web App on AWS Elastic Beanstalk

 This tutorial is divided into the following short modules.
 You must complete each module before moving to the next one.

-- Develop a web application using NodeJS (10 mins): In this module you will create a simple WebApplication with NodeJs Backend and run it locally.
+- Develop a web application using Node.js (10 minutes): In this module, you create a simple web application with a Node.js backend and run it locally.

-- Create a CDK application (15 mins): In this module you will create a CDK application that will create all the necessary infrastructure for deploying your web app to the cloud.
+- Create a CDK application (15 minutes): In this module, you create a CDK application that will create all the necessary infrastructure for deploying your web app to the cloud.

-- Deploying the application to the cloud (10 mins): In this module you will learn how to deploy your application to the cloud, and what to do when you want to modify it and re-deploy it.
+- Deploying the application to the cloud (10 minutes): In this module, you learn how to deploy your application to the cloud, and what to do when you want to modify it and redeploy it.

-- Clean up: In this last part of the guide you learn how to clean after you are done.
+- Clean up: In this last part of the guide, you learn how to clean up resources that are no longer needed.